ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 ## 6.3 Finding a match

-The next step is to answer how to find a match of a search pattern inside a host graph, similar to finding some text in a document.
+The next step is to answer how to find a match of `Find` inside a host graph, similar to finding some text in a document.
 When a text editor receives an input like this, it find (exact) matches of the string of characters "Happy Priyaa".

 ```{image} assets/Ch6/find-and-replace-text.png
 :alt: Whoopsy!